reactjs/react.dev/src/content/learn/writing-markup-with-jsx.md

 Keeping a button's rendering logic and markup together ensures that they stay in sync with each other on every edit.
 Conversely, details that are unrelated, such as the button's markup and a sidebar's markup, are isolated from each other, making it safer to change either of them on their own.

-Each React component is a JavaScript function that may contain some markup that React renders into the browser.
-React components use a syntax extension called JSX to represent that markup.
+Each React Component is a JavaScript function that may contain some markup that React renders into the browser.
+React Components use a syntax extension called JSX to represent that markup.
 JSX looks a lot like HTML, but it is a bit stricter and can display dynamic information.
 The best way to understand this is to convert some HTML markup to JSX markup.

 <Note>